relief is a branch of sculpture where figures project from a flat surface.

 Vitruvius was a Roman architect who dedicated to Emperor Augustus a treatise (De Architectura) which soon became the most comprehensive summary of classical architecture.
 The treatise was rediscovered in 1414 and it had a great influence on Renaissance architects from Leon Battista Alberti to Andrea Palladio.

 In this text Vitruvius described an entrance to a building tapered towards its top.
 It was typical of Ancient Egypt and it became very much in fashion in the funerary monuments of the Neoclassic period.

 The images show the side entrances of Collegio Romano and of Palazzo di Propaganda Fide in Rome.
-Another example of Vitruvian opening can be found in Carceri Nuove.
+Another example of Vitruvian opening can be seen in Carceri Nuove.

 The image shows a detail of a Roman mosaic in Antioch, Turkey.
 The central part of the mosaic shown in the image is a decoration portraying acanthus leaves.